 In 1982, Rita was awarded a Statuette of a Lifeboat man by the RNLI to commemorate 22 years service to the charity.

-Mary got engaged to Philip Allen on 6th September 1981 (her 21st birthday) and they married on 11th December 1982.
-Unfortunately, this marriage was not to last and the couple separated on 17th November 1984.
+Mary got engaged to Philip Allen inSeptember 1981 (her 21st birthday) and they married in December 1982.
+Unfortunately, this marriage was not to last and the couple separated in November 1984.
 Mary went to live with John Brazier in Fradley, near Lichfield.

 Earlier in 1984, Robert and Glynis had produced their third child, Emily Jacqueline, an unexpected but welcome addition to the family.

-It was also in 1984 when Rita began her voluntary work with the National Trust, initially helping in the tea room at Moseley Old Hall and later moving on to Wightwick Manor.
+It was also in 1984 when Rita began voluntary work with the National Trust, initially helping in the tea room at Moseley Old Hall and later moving on to Wightwick Manor.

-In 1987 the first revival of the family holiday took place in the Northeast.
+In 1987 the first revival of the ‘family holiday’ took place in the Northeast.
 Three luxury flats in Cullercoats were rented, one for Bob, Glynis, Heather, William, Emily and herself, another for Rose, Colin, Alan and Hayley and the third for Dorothy, David, John and Mary.
 This was to be a great success and for a few years became an annual event.

 In 1990, Mary achieved success in her Institute of Internal Auditors examinations and was promoted to an Internal Auditor with the Employment Service.
 This proved that, although Mary had not achieved great academic success at school, she was another intelligent and capable member of her family.

-On 19th September 1990 Rita celebrated her 70th birthday and a party was organised at home on Sunday 23rd attended by all the family and close friends, John and Mary Williams.
+In September 1990 Rita celebrated her 70th birthday and a party was organised at home on Sunday 23rd attended by all the family and close friends, John and Mary Williams.

-Also in 1990, Rita was the subject of a letter written by Glynis and published in Womans Realm magazine.
+Also in 1990, Rita was the subject of a letter written by Glynis and published in ‘Woman’s Realm’ magazine.

-A copy of the article is reproduced overleaf. Þ
+A copy of the article is reproduced overleaf.

 On her 71st birthday another party was held.
-This time, in addition to John and Mary Williams, the party was also attended by; John and Sue Tame, Edith Harris and her larger than life American friend Jackie Robinson.
+This time, in addition to John and Mary Williams, the party was also attended by; John and Sue Tame, Edith Harris and her ‘larger than life’ American friend Jackie Robinson.

 Rita met her friend Jackie on a coach holiday to Scotland.
 These holidays were also to become regular events for her with George prefering to stay at home.
 Each time she went she made a number of new friends.

 On 5th September 1992 Rita and George celebrated their Golden Wedding Anniversary and a party was organised at the end of August at the village hall in Codsall.
-It was a great re-union attended by all Georges brothers; Charlie, Albert, and Ken.
+It was a great re-union attended by all George’s brothers; Charlie, Albert, and Ken.

 The photos show Rita and George cutting the cake and Rita with George and his three brothers.